madisonvolpe/probability_simulations/generating_distributions.md

 3. Generating Negative Binomial data
 ====================================

-Write a function that generates *N* negative binomial data points for some *r* (number of successes) and some *p*.
-You not allowed to use the *rnbinom* function in R. Then use this function to print an estimate of the PMF for a Negative Binomial distribution with *p* = 0.7 and *r* = 5 based on *N* = 10000 generated data points and plot your PMF as a barplot.
+Write a function that generates N negative binomial data points for some r (number of successes) and some p.
+You not allowed to use the *rnbinom* function in R. Then use this function to print an estimate of the PMF for a Negative Binomial distribution with p = 0.7 and r = 5 based on N = 10000 generated data points and plot your PMF as a barplot.
 Then use the *plot(ecdf())* function to plot an empirical cumulative distribution function, an estimate of the true CDF.
 Use your results to estimate the true mean and variance of the distribution using the expectation and variance formulas.
 Hint: you will want to use the *sample* command to generate bernoulli trials and then summarize them appropriately.

 ``` r
 ## negative binomial distribution